 Piano (College & Precollege)

-Cited as “one of the world´s most sought-after artist teachers, for reasons that are not hard to come by” (Clavier), Solomon Mikowsky is renowned for his “magical ability to develop his piano students into artists” (Sur Exprès).
-He has worked with an extraordinary number of gifted pianists and is featured in Benjamin Saver´s The Most Wanted Piano Teachers in the USA, in Liu Ye’s Our Piano Era, spotlighting interviews with some of the world’s greatest teachers, such as Fleisher, Graffman, Lipkin and Vardi, and in Mario Cremata Ferrán’s La Voluntad de Prevalecer, together with the world renowned prima ballerina assoluta Alicia Alonso.
+Cited as “one of the world’s most sought-after artist teachers, for reasons that are not hard to come by” (Clavier, USA), Solomon Mikowsky is renowned for his “magical ability to develop his piano students into artists” (Sur Exprès, France).
+He is also featured in Liu Ye’s Our Piano Era, Mario Cremata Ferran’s La voluntad de Prevalecer, Benjamin Saver’s The Most Wanted Piano Teachers in the USA and in leading music journals in China, South Korea, Japan, Spain and the US.